MicrosoftDocs/query-docs/query-languages/dax/issubtotal-function-dax.md

 ## Return value

-A **True** value if the row contains a sub-total value for the column given as argument, otherwise returns **False**.
+A True value if the row contains a subtotal value for the column given as argument, otherwise returns False.

 ## Remarks

 - This function can only be used in the expression of a [SUMMARIZE](summarize-function-dax.md) function.

-- This function must be preceded by a matching name column.
+- This function must be preceded by the name of the Boolean column.

 ## Example